BBA in Legal Studies: Degree Overview

 Bachelor of Business Administration in Legal Studies

 Core math and foundational business coursework in accounting, statistics, economics, marketing, information management and operational management is generally required.
 Typical courses involve recent advancements in business technologies, such as E-commerce and digital information management, as they relate to current law.
 Additional legal studies topics vary depending on the particular program, but may include:

 - International business law

 - Intellectual property law

 Popular Career Options

-Career options are varied.
-Entry-level professional positions are available within corporate departments like finance and business operations, although some jobs may require additional education or training.
-Graduates may also pursue law-related occupations in the government sector, including state level criminal justice agencies and the court system.
+Career options vary; entry-level positions are available within corporate finance and business operations departments.
+Some jobs may require additional education or training.
+Graduates may choose to pursue law-related occupations in the government sector, including state criminal justice agencies or the court system.
 Job titles may include: